Museum Artifact: Swanberg Mechanical Pencil, c. 1923

 Made By: Swanberg MFG Co., 1516 W. Foster Ave., Chicago, IL [Edgewater / Andersonville]

 Once seemingly destined to take its place as mankind’s preferred writing stick, the mechanical pencil only ended up writing itself into a corner.
 No refinement, no reimagining from one generation to the next, could ever quite transition these utensils from the drafting room to the classroom; novelty to norm.
-Instead, against all rational explanation, most school kids in 2018 are still using the same snappable cedar-wood No. 2's as their great grandparents.
+Instead, against all rational explanation, most school kids these days are still using the same snappable cedar-wood No. 2’s as their great grandparents.

 It’s a far cry from the glorious, sharpener-free future Julius Swanberg was imagining one-hundred years ago.